nokxs/iobroker-javascript-vs-code-extension/README.md

 The same scripts are also shown in the script explorer marked with a star.

 ### Download scripts
 Either download only one script (`iobroker: Download script`) or all scripts at once (`iobroker: Download all scripts`).
-To download a single script you have to following options:
+To download a single script you have the following options:

 * Go to the script explorer and press the download button next to the script you want to download
 * Use the command `iobroker: Download script`.
 This command is only for updating an existing script as it downloads the script in the active text editor.